supabase-community/supabase-mcp/README.md

 - `execute_sql`: Executes raw SQL in the database.
 LLMs should use this for regular queries that don't change the schema.
 - `get_logs`: Gets logs for a Supabase project by service type (api, postgres, edge functions, auth, storage, realtime).
 LLMs can use this to help with debugging and monitoring service performance.

+#### Edge Function Management

+- `list_edge_functions`: Lists all Edge Functions in a Supabase project.
+- `deploy_edge_function`: Deploys a new Edge Function to a Supabase project.
+LLMs can use this to deploy new functions or update existing ones.

 #### Project Configuration

 - `get_project_url`: Gets the API URL for a project.